JazBern/BrainTumor-Segmentation/README.md

 ```
 call_normalize.py calls the matlab script nyul_hist_normalisation.m

-2.Conversion to slices: The 3D NIfTI files are converted to slices by first converting the .nii files into a three dimensional arrays.
-The array corresponding to a nii file is then sliced to get the 2D slices of brain images.
+2.Conversion to slices: The 3D NIfTI files are converted to slices by first converting the .nii files into three dimensional arrays.
+An array corresponding to a nii file is then sliced to get the 2D slices of brain images.